 Top 5 Facebook Ads Metrics To Track

-“How do I know if my marketing plan and messaging is going to work?”
+“How do I know if my marketing plan and messaging are going to work?”

 For example, I know a lot of marketers log on and use Facebook day to day, and one of their major headaches is efficiently producing marketing reports.
 I could create a specific landing page on Elementary Analytics to explain how we can help people generate marketing reports.
 I can then create a Facebook Ads campaign that would show an ad in a news feed, targeting people who would find the ad intriguing.

 Here are the 5 metrics I would look at when reviewing Facebook Ads campaign insights.
-To see if the ads are working, if my landing page and messaging engage people.
+To see if the ads are working and if my landing page and messaging engage people.
 Finally to see if people then convert by signing up to our 14-day free trial.